 Now look at horizontal section 3 (the bottom section).
 It has an 8 in each of its top and middle rows.
 So that means the 8 fits in the bottom row and the left column in box 9.

-Solving sections is a tool that is used for all levels of difficulty.
+Sudoku cross-hatching (solving sections) is a tool that is used for all levels of difficulty.
 Easier puzzles will yeild many numbers using this tool.
 More difficult puzzles yield fewer numbers at first but as more and more numbers are found solving sections becomes more productive.

 Sudoku - the puzzle that addicts